cmu-rss-lab/rosdiscover-evaluation/README.rst

 - **ROSWire**: This is a standalone Python library, used as part of the ROSDiscover toolchain, that provides extensive functionality for building static and dynamic tools for ROS that accept Docker images as their input (rather than assuming that those tools are located on the same machine as the subject of the analysis).
-- **CXX-Extract**: Provides the implementation of the static component model recovery of ROS nodes from soruce code written in C++.
+- **CXX-Extract**: Provides the implementation of the static component model recovery of ROS nodes from source code written in C++.

 When ROSDiscover is invoked to recover an architecture, it uses ROSWire to access information in the ROS Docker